Editorial statute

 1. … has an educational mission,

-3. … must therefore be perceived and understood as a cultural asset that is just as eligible for support as educational institutions, museums or theaters.
+3. … must therefore be perceived and understood as a cultural asset that is just as eligible for support as educational institutions, museums or theatres.

 1. The Ethics Board advises the management of CORRECTIV with regard to the ethical compatibility of CORRECTIV’s editorial activities with good journalistic work.